 The -list-bookmarks operation prints (to standard output) the bookmarks in a file.
 The first column gives the level of the tree at which a particular bookmark is.
 Then the text of the bookmark in quotes.
 Then the page number which the bookmark points to.
 Then (optionally) the word "open" if the bookmark should have its children (at the level immediately below) visible when the file is loaded.
 Then the destination (see below).
-For example, upon executing the result might be:
+For example, upon executing cpdf -list-bookmarks doc.pdf the result might be: